/ AI Image Generation / ByteDance FaceCLIP: AI for Understanding Character Faces

 Character LoRAs: Excellent consistency but require 100+ training images and hours of training time.
 Can't easily modify facial structure or age.

 IPAdapter Face: Good identity preservation but limited text control over facial features.
 Works best for style transfer rather than identity-preserving generation.
+For a detailed comparison of face ID methods, see our InstantID vs PuLID vs FaceID comparison.

 Prompt Engineering: Extremely unreliable.
 Same text prompt generates different faces every time.